Darkman II: The Return of Durant: Theatrical preview

-Home video
+Home media

 According to director May, Universal considered releasing Darkman II in theaters after seeing the completed film, but eventually decided against it as some of the low budget visual effects betrayed its small screen roots.
 The film's sales campaign was backed by a standalone videocassette sent to rental stores nationwide, which featured a behind-the-scenes documentary and promotional pitch.

 Darkman II was released on VHS tape on July 11, 1995.
 As per industry standards, the Laserdisc followed one week later on July 18.
 The film peaked at 28 in the Billboard video rental charts, spending two weeks in the top 40.

 The Return of Durant was re-issued on DVD by Universal on January 5, 1999.
 It included production notes, cast & crew biographies, and a trailer.
 Shout!
 Factory released a special edition Blu-ray of the film on November 7, 2017.
 It features a new feature-length audio commentary from director Bradford May, and a standard definition print of the film's television version.